-If you do have a gym membership and don’t want to cancel, why not shop around for a better deal or see if you can keep your workouts for at home by utilising the gold mine that is YouTube.
+If you do have a gym membership and don’t want to cancel, why not shop around for a better deal or see if you can keep your workouts for at home by utilising YouTube.
 There are a plethora of fitness channels available for every type of workout.

 How to Save Money as an Employee or Employer

 It doesn’t matter if you are an employee or employer, you want to be spending money in an efficient and sensible way.
 So whether this is something as easy as taking your own food and drinks to work with you or more complex as putting a new budgeting system in place for your company.

 Making the change to public transport from driving or car-sharing is also a great way to reduce costs when it comes to commuting to and from your workplace.
-Even better, invest in your health and the environment by buying a bicycle and riding to work if your workplace is local.
+Even better, invest in your health and the environment by buying a bike and riding to work if your workplace is local.

 Food shopping is one of the easiest and most efficient ways of freeing up money every month.
 Meal planning may be all the rage right now, but there is a good reason why.
 Planning your meals for the week or even weeks ahead can help you shop more efficiently.
 Buying only what you plan to use instead of buying in the hope you plan to use it is by far, the best way to shop.
 Dedicating time to meal prepping if you can help stay away from convenience foods and grabbing meals on the go when at work.